nrfconnect/sdk-nrf/samples/matter/lock/README.rst

 Button 1:
     Depending on how long you press the button:

+    * If pressed for less than three seconds:

       * If the device is not provisioned to the Matter network, it initiates the SMP server (Simple Management Protocol) and Bluetooth LE advertising for Matter commissioning.
-      After that, the Direct Firmware Update (DFU) over Bluetooth Low Energy can be started.
+        After that, the Device Firmware Update (DFU) over Bluetooth Low Energy can be started.
         (See `Upgrading the device firmware`_.)
         Bluetooth LE advertising makes the device discoverable over Bluetooth LE for the predefined period of time (15 minutes by default).

       * If the device is already provisioned to the Matter network it re-enables the SMP server.
         After that, the DFU over Bluetooth Low Energy can be started.
         (See `Upgrading the device firmware`_.)

+    * If pressed for more than three seconds, it initiates the factory reset of the device.
+      Releasing the button within a 3-second window of the initiation cancels the factory reset procedure.

 .. matter_door_lock_sample_button1_end